doyensec/PoiEx/README.md

 * Match Semgrep HCL findings with their respective resource
 * Interactive diagram that links PoIs and findings with their respective diagram entity

-## TODO:
- * Add support for reactions
- * Add animations to README.md
- * Rename the extension

 ## Requirements

 Semgrep is required to be already installed.

 ### MongoDB (optional)
-DS-SAST supports real-time project synchronization between multiple collaborators.
+PoiEx supports real-time project synchronization between multiple collaborators.
 To enable collaboration features all collaborators should connect to a common MongoDB instance.
-All collaborators should have read and write access to the database configured in the `ds-sast.collab.database` field of VSCode settings.
-To enable collaboration features set `ds-sast.collab.enabled` to `true` and `ds-sast.collab.uri` to the MongoDB URI.
-Optionally update `ds-sast.collab.database` if using a database name different from the default value.
+All collaborators should have read and write access to the database configured in the `poiex.collab.database` field of VSCode settings.
+To enable collaboration features set `poiex.collab.enabled` to `true` and `poiex.collab.uri` to the MongoDB URI.
+Optionally update `poiex.collab.database` if using a database name different from the default value.
 If credentials are required to connect to the database the extension will prompt the user for credentials.
-The extension supports an auto-delete feature, if `ds-sast.collab.expireAfter` is set to a value higher than 0 it will configure MongoDB to automatically delete projects that are not accessed for the specified number of seconds.
+The extension supports an auto-delete feature, if `poiex.collab.expireAfter` is set to a value higher than 0 it will configure MongoDB to automatically delete projects that are not accessed for the specified number of seconds.
 The project expiration value is reset each time one of the collaborators accesses the project.
 The expiration value does not affect project data that is saved locally: if a project is not found on the remote database (because it never existed, or has expired) the extension will push the local version to the remote database.

 MongoDB deployment steps on Ubuntu 22.04: